Skip to main content

 Keep the payment process boring and provable.
 Use only channels your servicer accepts, run a test before relying on automation, and save both bank proof and servicer confirmation with posting dates.
 Redeploy cash only after the required payment is confirmed.

 On each cycle, monitor your servicer statement, your payment proof, and any income or travel change that could affect FEIE eligibility.
 If eligibility or income shifts, stop relying on old projections and wait for updated official notices before changing your plan.
-Add current recertification timing after verification, then update your checklist with the exact deadline shown in your latest notice.
+Verify the current recertification timing against the latest official notice or servicer record, then update your checklist with the exact deadline shown in your latest notice.

 If you want a deeper dive, read Should Your Freelance Business Accept Credit Cards?.
 As you finalize your repayment plan for this cycle, use the FEIE calculator to pressure-test your assumptions.

 Treat FEIE and your loan payment as related, but not automatically linked.
-FEIE can change what appears on your U.S. return, but this grounding pack does not establish a guaranteed or automatic change to income-driven repayment amounts.
+FEIE can change what appears on your U.S. return, but that does not guarantee an automatic change to income-driven repayment amounts.
 Keep any lower-payment forecast provisional until official loan-program communications confirm what is due.

 Start with the IRS eligibility checkpoints: your tax home must be in a foreign country, and one qualification path requires 330 full days in foreign countries during any 12 consecutive months.
 A full day is 24 consecutive hours, and missing the day-count threshold does not pass that test for reasons like illness, vacation, family issues, or employer orders.
 If your case is unclear, use the IRS Interactive Tax Assistant before you make planning decisions.

-Payment-channel and posting details are servicer-specific and are not defined in this grounding pack.
-Follow your servicer’s official instructions for accepted methods, cutoff times, and posting timelines, and keep your payment records.
+Payment-channel and posting details are servicer-specific.
+Follow your servicer's official instructions for accepted methods, cutoff times, and posting timelines, and keep your payment records.

-This grounding pack does not establish a general credit-impact rule for low or $0 calculated payments.
-Treat broad claims here as unverified and confirm account and credit-reporting outcomes directly through official channels.
+Treat broad claims about credit impact from low or $0 calculated payments as unverified and confirm account and credit-reporting outcomes directly through official channels.

 Use the current IRS limit for the applicable tax year when you model this, subject to the lesser-of-income rule.
 Also remember income is applied to the year earned for exclusion timing.
 If your income or FEIE eligibility changes mid-year, re-check your tax position promptly and confirm any loan-plan impact through official program communications.